zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 3
+### Challenge 3 - Calculate GC Content

+The relative abundance of G and C bases can have a real biological influence due to 3 strong hydrogen bond, this makes high GC rich regions more stable.

-The ratio of G and C to A and T in DNA sequences can introduce bias, calculate the GC content of a string of bases as a percentage.
+Given a DNA string, calculate the GC content as a percentage of the total sequence length.

 ###### Output